 - A careers programme delivered through our full-time careers officer, form time, PSHE and outside providers.
 This prepares students for future success in education, employment and training.
 This has been strengthened by the introduction of a scaffolded set of form time activities in place for all year groups around careers and employability.

-- A partnership with Everton in the Community that supports students through various activities such as enterprise, careers days and community payback is still in place and will start on site when COVID restrictions are over.
-Everton is still supporting some of our students one to one.
+- A partnership with Everton in the Community that supports students through various activities such as enterprise, careers days and community payback.
+Everton are still supporting some of our students one to one.

 - Pastoral support from a dedicated well-trained team of staff that has been strengthened through new appointments of two Pastoral Support Officers.
 The team has been strengthened since the last inspection with these appointments and the Student Support Officer.